dhruwalkushwaha/inshorts-data-scientist-task/README.md

-# inshorts-data-scientist-task
+# news-recommendation-system
-# Inshorts Data Scientist Task – Click Prediction & Recommendations
+# Click Prediction & Recommendations

 This repository contains my end-to-end solution for the Inshorts Data Scientist challenge.
 I approached the task using two strategies: